justmarkham/DAT3/README.md

 **Homework:**

-* Open Python, type `import nltk`, type `nltk.download()`, find the 'NLTK Downloader` popup window, click on 'all', then click on `Download`.
+* Open Python, type `import nltk`, type `nltk.download()`, find the 'NLTK Downloader' popup window, click on 'all', then click on `Download`.
 Do this at home, since it's more than 300 MB!
 If you have space constraints on your computer, we can tell you next class exactly which packages to download.
 * Download the [Stanford Named Entity Recognizer](http://www-nlp.stanford.edu/software/stanford-ner-2014-10-26.zip) (86 MB)

 **Resources:**